 Kitchen renovations will create dust.
 Prepare well for this by removing trinkets and treasures from dust’s way and keep furniture covered with dust sheets.
 No matter how careful tradespeople are, a kitchen renovation will create dust.

-Because some panels in timbers may be scribed to the wall and floor on-site, the installer will need an area to use his saw.
+Because some panels and timber benchtops may be scribed to the wall and or floor on-site, the installer will need an area to use his saw.
 Ensure the designated area is clear of potential breakages and is practical for this use.
 Tradesman will wear protective footwear and clothing as required by health and safety regulations, as a result, they are unable to work in socks.
 To ease the cleaning burden, ask our designers about our special anti-dust and professional cleaning package.

 Getting Through The Kitchen Renovation Process